Dallinger/Dallinger/docs/source/docker_only.rst

     FROM ghcr.io/dallinger/dallinger:9.1.0a1

     RUN mkdir /experiment
+    COPY requirements.txt /experiment/requirements.txt
-    COPY requirements.txt /experiment/constraints.txt
+    COPY constraints.txt /experiment/constraints.txt

     WORKDIR /experiment

     RUN python3 -m pip install -e /dallinger[docker]

-    # If a dependency needs the ssh client and git, install them
-    RUN grep git+ constraints.txt && \
-        apt-get update && \
-        apt-get install -y openssh-client git && \
-        rm -rf /var/lib/apt/lists || true

-    # We rely on the already installed dallinger: the docker image tag has been chosen
-    # based on the contents of this file.
-This makes sure dallinger stays installed from
-    # /dallinger, and that it doesn't waste space with two copies in two different layers.
+    # Some experiments might only list dallinger as dependency
+    # If they do the grep command will exit non-0, the pip command will not run
+    # but the whole `RUN` group will succeed thanks to the last `true` invocation
-    RUN mkdir ~/.ssh && echo "Host *\n    StrictHostKeyChecking no" >> ~/.ssh/config RUN --mount=type=ssh grep -v ^dallinger constraints.txt > /tmp/requirements_no_dallinger.txt && \
+    RUN grep -v ^dallinger requirements.txt > /tmp/requirements_no_dallinger.txt && \
-        python3 -m pip install -r /tmp/requirements_no_dallinger.txt
+        python3 -m pip install -r /tmp/requirements_no_dallinger.txt -c constraints.txt || true

+    COPY . /experiment
     ENV PORT=5000

     CMD dallinger_heroku_web

 Build a docker image for the experiment using Buildkit: